A stochastic optimization algorithm for revenue maximization in a service system with balking customers: Model and objectives

 \begin{example} For $\theta_1, \theta_2 > 0$, suppose $H(p, V) = \exp\left(-\theta_1 p - \theta_2 V\right)$.
 Then an incoming customer who must pay admission price $p$, and whose prospective waiting time is $V$ joins the system with probability $\exp\left(-\theta_1p-\theta_2V\right)$ and balks otherwise. $\blacklozenge$ \end{example}

-Note that instead of interpreting $H(\cdot,\cdot)$ as the probability that a customer joins the system, we may view it as follows.
-Customers are equipped with a \begin{enumerate} \item disutility function $\phi: \mathcal{P} \times \mathbb{R}_{+} \mapsto [0, \infty)$ which evaluates their disutility in joining service, \item disutility threshold $Y$ sampled from a distribution with a given CDF. \end{enumerate} When an incoming customer faces an admission price $p$ and a prospective waiting time $V$, they evaluate their disutility of joining the service, given by $\phi(p, V)$, and decide to enter the system only if $Y \geq \phi(p, V)$; otherwise, they balk.
+For ease of discussion, throughout our exposition we maintain the probabilistic interpretation of $H$.
+Nonetheless, there is an alternative (utility-theoretic) interpretation of $H$ as well.
+Specifically, suppose customers are equipped with \begin{enumerate} \item disutility function $\phi: \mathcal{P} \times \mathbb{R}_{+} \mapsto [0, \infty)$ which evaluates their disutility in joining service, \item disutility threshold $Y$ sampled from a distribution with a given CDF. \end{enumerate} When an incoming customer faces an admission price $p$ and a prospective waiting time $V$, they evaluate their disutility of joining the service, given by $\phi(p, V)$, and decide to enter the system only if $Y \geq \phi(p, V)$; otherwise, they balk.
 In Example~\ref{example: Psi and H}, we considered the case $\phi(p, V) = \theta_1 p + \theta_2 V$ and ${\mathbb P}(Y\leq y)=1 - e^{-x}$, where the latter corresponds to the disutility threshold $Y$ being exponentially distributed with mean~1.
-In this paper, for the ease of discussion, we stick with the framework as described originally, i.e., with $H(\cdot,\cdot)$ viewed as a joining probability, and not as a disutility threshold distribution function.

 We impose some natural assumptions on the joining probability function $H(p, V)$.
 Specifically, we assume that it decays to zero as either the admission price $p$ or the prospective waiting time $V$ tends to infinity, and that it satisfies mild regularity conditions.